OUR PARTICIPANTS’ STORIES

 Casper (Dutch, age 46)

 To me, Africa is a magnificent continent where simplicity and sincerity still rule.
-Botswana, in particular, is a place where people are proud of their country and all the creatures that inhabite it.
+Botswana, in particular, is a place where people are proud of their country and all the creatures that live in it.

 When I am in Botswana that pride rubs off on me and I just think it’s fantastic to become fully immersed in nature.
 To spend time among its animals and its friendly and warm people.
 To nurture your love for nature here.
 I enjoy this best when I am able to do this together with other people and experience these things together with them.
 To feel the peace and quiet together, to experience the total freedom and to share the beauty of the landscape and the animals living in it.